We have moved!

 Creating a Basic Website using Umbraco

-We will avoid using any of the starter kits in this tutorial.
-Though these are extremely useful, they won’t provide you with an understanding of the basics of Umbraco's features like Document Types and Templates and how these work together to build pages.
+We will avoid using any starter kits in this tutorial.
+Although these are extremely useful, they won’t provide you with an understanding of the basics of Umbraco, such as Document Types and Templates and how these work together to build pages.

 It is recommended that you work through the subsections in the following order.

 To follow this tutorial please work through this section first.